Skip to content

 registration_binning : dict, optional

-overlap_tolerance : float, optional
+overlap_tolerance : float or dict, optional

 Extend overlap regions considered for pairwise registration.